Clinical trials involving medicinal products

 • WMO

 For clinical trials involving medicinal products, the European Clinical Trial Regulation (CTR) is applicable.
-Specific information is required in both the study protocol and the standard research file for submission to the Medical Research Ethics Committee (MREC).
+Specific information is required in both the research protocol and the standard research file for submission to the Medical Research Ethics Committee (MREC).

 What is a medicinal product?